marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-We draw each pixel as a 10-by-10 square.
-This size is determined by
-the `scale` constant.

 {{index "setState method", efficiency}}

+We draw each pixel as a 10-by-10 square, as determined by the `scale`
-To avoid unnecessary work, the component keeps track of its current
+constant.
+To avoid unnecessary work, the component keeps track of its
-picture, and only does a redraw when `setState` is given a new
+current picture, and only does a redraw when `setState` is given a new
 picture.

 {{index "drawPicture function"}}